 This is important for a few reasons.
 First, your boards themselves can rank on Google.
 This means that if someone types a phrase into Google, your PINTEREST BOARD could pop up as a top search result.
 Whoa!
 That could equate to tons of new followers, website visitors, and email subscribers.

 Second, on Pinterest, users can sort by “boards” when they search for something.
-By adding keywords to your board descriptions, you’re increasing the likelihood that YOUR board will rank in those results.
+By adding a keyword-rich, conversational description to your boards, you’re increasing the likelihood that YOUR board will rank in those results.

 3. Add strategic descriptions to your pins.

 Perhaps most important of all is to SEO the heck out of your pins themselves.
 Your pins are really the gateway to the rest of your brand, so they require the most effort.

 Here’s what to do…